Rose-STL-Lab/MCD/README.md

 # Discovering Mixtures of Structural Causal Models from Time Series Data

-Implementation of the paper "Discovering Mixtures of Structural Causal Models from Time Series Data", set to appear at ICML 2024, Vienna.
+Implementation of the paper "Discovering Mixtures of Structural Causal Models from Time Series Data", to appear at ICML 2024, Vienna.

 ## Requirements